MRCIEU/PhenoSpD/README.md

 We provided two options to deal with different user requests.

-option 1.
+Option 1.
 If you only have the GWAS summary results of multiple traits on hand, we recommand using PhenoSpD option 1 to estimate phenotyic correlation and correct for multiple testing at the same time.
 ```
 cd PhenoSpD
 script ./script/phenospd.r --sumstats ./data/PhenoSpD_input_example.txt --out example
 ```

-option 2.
+Option 2.
 If you have an exsiting phenotypic correlation matrix, we recommand using PhenoSpD option 2 to only correct for multiple testing.

 ```
 cd PhenoSpD